Skip to main content

 B15 (662 Pacific St., aka Plank Road), once supposed to launch in December 2015, with a projected 2018 completion, was delayed by a dispute with neighbors and perhaps for business reasons.
 It contains space for what was once a planned middle school, which now will house both a high school and middle school.

-While the building opened for residential occupancy in 2021, the school has been delayed, with an opening expected in September 2024 (faster than 2025); it will be significantly larger than once estimated--806 vs. 640 seats and, instead of containing just a middle school, will also include a high school, plus a small special needs program.
+While the building opened for residential occupancy in 2021, the school was been delayed, to an opening in September 2024 (faster than 2025); it is significantly larger than once estimated--806 vs. 640 seats and, instead of containing just a middle school, will also include a high school, plus a small special needs program.
 The original architect for B15 was retained.

 The rental tower sites B12 and B13, on the southeast block, started in summer 2020, and began to open as of April 2023.
 That included one year to excavate the enormous space for a below-ground fitness center and fieldhouse.
 (B12, at that point a condo building, was unveiled in September 2015 as 615 Dean Street.)